liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/03-creating-managed-beans-to-use-services.markdown

 getters/setters, but these properties are of the view, not the underlying data model.

-- **Controller Managed Bean:** This type of managed bean serves the *Controller* concern of the MVC design pattern.
+- **Controller (View) Managed Bean:** This type of managed bean serves the *Controller* concern of the MVC design pattern.
 This bean executes business logic and returns a navigation outcome to the JSF navigation handler.
 Controller managed beans typically have JSF action methods.
 For the sake of this learning path, the controller bean will be referred to as the *view* bean, since it controls a portlet's views (pages).

 - **Model Managed Bean:** This type of managed bean serves the *Model* concern of the MVC design pattern.
 The JSF model bean uses the getter/setter design pattern, which encapsulates properties.
 The most common usage for a model bean is to be a database entity, which is why it's sometimes referred to as a data model.

+You will use all three of these bean types in your guestbook portlet.
 Now that you have some background information on popular JSF managed beans, you'll begin creating your guestbook's managed beans next.

 ## Using Backing Beans to Facilitate UI Logic